GMMan/psc_slave/README.md

       computer, then plug the console in.
 This somehow bypasses its check for a computer host.
 If you leave the hub unplugged, the console will detect it's not plugged into a regular power adapter and will shut down.
+   -  Use a Y-cable.
+Plug the power end in, wait for the yellow light, then plug the data end in. **Note: Y-cables have inherent risks, make sure you're plugging both USB-A plugs to the same host to avoid blowing things out.**
 5. Plug in your USB drive.
 6. Turn on the console.
 7. Wait for the hack to apply.
 You will see the light turn yellow for one second,